YehudaShapira/xv6-explained/Explanations.md

 In short:

-1. PC points to hard-coded ROM code
+1.	`%eip` points to hard-coded ROM code
 2. ROM code loads beginning of OS code
 3. Beginning of OS code loads the rest of the code
 4. Now hear the word of the Lord!